 When deployed onto an RKE1 Windows cluster, Monitoring V2 will now automatically deploy a windows-exporter DaemonSet and set up a ServiceMonitor to collect metrics from each of the deployed Pods.
 This will populate Prometheus with

 node_ metrics exported by node_exporter for Linux hosts.

 To be able to fully deploy Monitoring V2 for Windows, all of your Windows hosts must have a minimum wins version of v0.1.0.

-For more details on how to upgrade wins on existing Windows hosts, refer to the section on Windows cluster support for Monitoring V2.
+For more details on how to upgrade wins on existing Windows hosts, see Windows cluster support for Monitoring V2..

-There is a known issue that K3s clusters require more default memory.
-If you are enabling monitoring on a K3s cluster, we recommend setting
+There is a known issue that K3s clusters require more than the allotted default memory.
+If you enable monitoring on a K3s cluster, set

 prometheus.prometheusSpec.resources.memory.limit to 2500 Mi and

 See Debugging High Memory Usage for advice and recommendations.